Italian Wedding Soup

 This recipe is my personal adaption of an ethnic-inspired recipe.
 It is not intended to be an authentic recipe.
 I’ve recreated this recipe because I enjoy the flavors and I want to encourage my readers to expand their tastes and try new flavor combinations.
 The recipe, ingredients, and processes may have been adapted to make the recipe accessible to the average American.
 I have provided links to authentic versions of the recipe in the post above.
 I encourage you to visit these pages and learn more about the traditional version(s) of this recipe.

-1 thought on “Italian Wedding Soup with Turkey Meatballs”
+1 thought on “Italian Wedding Soup”

 5 from 20 votes (20 ratings without comment)